Houghton University: Athletics

 The Houghton athletic teams are called the Highlanders.
-The university is a member of the Division III level of the National Collegiate Athletics Association (NCAA), primarily competing in the Empire 8 Athletic Conference (a.k.a.
+The university is a member of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Empire 8 Athletic Conference (a.k.a.
 Empire 8) since the 2012–13 academic year.
 The Highlanders previously competed in the defunct American Mideast Conference of the National Association of Intercollegiate Athletics (NAIA) from 2001–02 to 2011–12.

-Houghton competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer and track & field (indoor and outdoor); while women's sports include basketball, cross country, field hockey, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.
+Houghton competes in 17 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, cross country, field hockey, soccer, softball, tennis, track & field (indoor and outdoor) and volleyball.

 Accomplishments

 Houghton's first national champion was Kaitlin Fadden who won the 2008 NAIA Outdoor Track and Field marathon event in a time of 2:57:10.
 It was the first NAIA national championship, either for a team or individual, for Houghton College.

 May 2012 graduate Danielle Brenon was the NAIA Outdoor Track and Field national champion in the marathon.

-In 2014, the University opened the Kerr-Pegula Athletic Complex thanks to a $12 million gift from 1991 graduate Kim Pegula.
+In 2014, the university opened the Kerr-Pegula Athletic Complex thanks to a $12 million gift from 1991 graduate Kim Pegula.
 The complex is named after Kim's father Ralph Kerr, an instructor in Houghton's Adult Education program, and her husband Terrence Pegula.
 Three lighted turf facilities are home to the Houghton Highlander soccer, baseball, softball, field hockey, and outdoor track.
 The multipurpose field house includes an eight-lane, 200-meter track and six tennis courts, offering a competition venue for the indoor track and tennis programs.
-It also provides dedicated practice space for outdoor sports over the winter and during inclement weather and also serve as a hub of involvement for the campus and the surrounding communities of Northern Allegany County and Western New York.
+It also provides dedicated practice space for outdoor sports over the winter and during inclement weather and serves as a hub of involvement for the campus and the surrounding communities of Northern Allegany County and Western New York.

 Club and intramural sports

-The University also offers club and intramural sports for men and women, including flag football, soccer, volleyball, basketball, and indoor soccer.
+The university also offers club and intramural sports for men and women, including flag football, soccer, volleyball, basketball, and indoor soccer.
 Co-ed club and intramural sports are handball, water polo, and volleyball.
 Co-ed ultimate frisbee is also a popular sport.
-Club disc golf was added in 2021, and the University features two on-campus 18-hole disc golf courses.
+Club disc golf was added in 2021, and the university features two on-campus 18-hole disc golf courses.

+Controversies

+In 2020 two Houghton alumni presented an exhibition called "We Are All Houghton" to highlight the voices of LGBTQ+ students at Houghton and their negative experiences on campus.
+This project had a mixed reception by students and alum as some thought it was a much needed discussion, while others thought it promoted anti-biblical principles.

+In April 2023, Houghton fired two employees, stating in both their termination letters that one of the reasons was because they included their gender pronouns in their email signatures, which violated institutional policy forbidding the use of pronouns in signatures.